trueauracoral/GreaseMonkey-Redirect/README.md

 location.href = url
 ```

-I hope those that contribute and help maintaine these scripts have great times with them.
+I hope those that contribute and help maintain these scripts have great times with them.
 As the web changes, so should we.